Rajkiya Pratibha Vikas Vidyalaya

-Rajkiya Pratibha Vikas Vidyalayas (popularly known as RPVV or Pratibha) are a school system run by the Directorate of Education, Government of Delhi in Delhi, India.
-The member schools are in Raj Niwas Marg, Surajmal Vihar, Civil Lines, Yamuna Vihar,Kishan Ganj, Lajpat Nagar, Shalimar Bagh, Hari Nagar, Rohini, Paschim Vihar, Vasant Kunj, Lodhi Road, Link Road, Dwarka, Gandhi Nagar, Rohini sector 21, Gautampuri and Nand Nagri.
-Now RPVVs are Renamed as SoSE (School of Specialised Excellence) (Year 2021-22).
+Rajkiya Pratibha Vikas Vidyalayas, popularly known as RPVV or Pratibha, and renamed as Dr. Bhim Rao Ambedkar Schools of Specialized Excellence (DBRA-SOSE), is a school system run by the Directorate of Education, Government of Delhi in Delhi, India.
+The member schools are in Raj Niwas Marg, Surajmal Vihar, Civil Lines, Yamuna Vihar, Kishanganj, Lajpat Nagar, Shalimar Bagh, Hari Nagar, Rohini, Paschim Vihar, Vasant Kunj, Lodi Road, Link Road, Dwarka in sector 5, 10 and 19, Gandhi Nagar, Rohini sector 21, Gautampuri, INA Colony, IP Extension, Jahangirpuri, Narela and Nand Nagri.

 Admission

+For RPVVs

 An entrance test is conducted every year.
-The entrance test is the only gateway for admission in the RPVVs.
-Admission of students is in 6th, 11th standards.
-Due to the Covid-19 pandemic, no entrance test was held for the 2020–21 school year.
-Class 11th admissions held on the merit base of CBSE results of class 10th.
-In the 2021–22 session, students will get a chance for admission in both 6th and 7th class.
+This is the only gateway for admission in the RPVVs.
+Admission of students is in 6th,9th and 11th standards.
+Due to the COVID-19 pandemic, no entrance test was held for the 2020–21 school year.
+Class 11th admissions are held on the merit base of CBSE results of standard 10th.

+Due to establishment of the DBRA-SOSEs in 2021, no new admissions are being accepted in RPVVs now and eventually the existence of RPVVs will come to an end in at most three years.